Solar power in Italy: Future prospects

-The "National Energy Strategy", SEN, published in 2017 and in the "Proposal of an Integrated National Plan for Energy and Climate" (PNIEC), published in December 2018 outline a target of reaching 50 GW of Solar PV installed power by 2030.
-This is part of a strategy to obtain 30% of Gross Final Energy Consumption from renewable sources by 2030, a measure including not only electrical energy but all energy consumed in Italy.
-A new Decree for Renewable sources is being awaited by the Solar industry which if adopted will support maintenance, re-powering and revamping of existing plants and new measures to benefit residential Solar PV.
+The "National Energy Strategy", SEN, published in 2017, and the "Proposal of an Integrated National Plan for Energy and Climate" (PNIEC), published in December 2018, outline a target of reaching 50 GW of solar PV installed power by 2030.
+This is part of a strategy to obtain 30% of gross final energy consumption from renewable sources by 2030, a measure including not only electrical energy but all energy consumed in Italy.
+A new decree for renewable sources is being awaited by the solar industry, which if adopted will support maintenance, re-powering and revamping of existing plants and new measures to benefit residential Solar PV.